mozilla/version-control-tools/docs/hgmozilla/extensions.rst

 changesets *evolve* over time.

 Typically, when history is rewritten, new commits are created and the old ones are discarded.
-With the ``evolve`` extension enabled, Mercurial intsead hides the old commits and writes metadata holding the relationship between old and new commits.
+With the ``evolve`` extension enabled, Mercurial instead hides the old commits and writes metadata holding the relationship between old and new commits.
 This metadata can be transferred between clients, allowing clients to make intelligent decisions about how to recover from rewritten history.
-For example, if a force push is performed, a client will now exactly what rebase to perform to mimic what was done elsewhere.
+For example, if a force push is performed, a client will know exactly what rebase to perform to mimic what was done elsewhere.

 The ``evolve`` extension also enables useful Mercurial commands such as ``hg previous``, ``hg next``, and ``hg amend`` (which is a shortcut for